jaxneus/linux-vm-tools/README.md

 # Repo Overview
-This reposity is forked in order to solve an xrdp issue I was having local to my Viridian VMs host.
+This repository is forked in order to solve an xrdp issue I was having local to my Viridian VMs host.

 This repository is the home of a set of bash scripts that enable and configure an enhanced session mode on Linux VMs (Ubuntu, arch) for Hyper-V. You can learn more about this in our [blog post](https://techcommunity.microsoft.com/t5/virtualization/sneak-peek-taking-a-spin-with-enhanced-linux-vms/ba-p/382415).